kieran514/kieran514.github.io/_pages/about.md

 ### Background

-Hello, I am a Researcher in the Computer Science department at Aston University.
-My research focuses on self-supervised monocular depth estimation and pose estimation.
-We develop state-of-the-art depth robustness at different times of day, weather conditions, and image degradations.
-The goal is to create practical and lightweight models that can be used to replace expensive sensors for a variety of tasks.
+Hello, I am a researcher in the Computer Science department at Aston University.
+My research primarily centers on self-supervised monocular depth estimation and pose estimation.
+Our team works on developing state-of-the-art depth robustness under various conditions, including different times of day, weather conditions, and image degradations.
+The ultimate objective is to design practical and lightweight models capable of replacing costly sensors for a wide range of applications.

-I have obtained a mathematics degree from Aston University and have a strong background in computer science.
+I hold a degree in Mathematics from Aston University, and my academic background in computer science is strong.

 ### Updates